ACCIDENT: An unexpected event or circumstance without deliberate intent.

 EFFECTIVE DATE: Date at which an insurance policy goes into force.

-EMPLOYEE DISHONESTY*: Coverage for employee theft of money, securities, or property, written with a per loss limit, a per employee limit, or a per position limit.
-Employee Dishonesty Coverage is one of the key coverages provided in a commercial crime policy.
+EMPLOYEE DISHONESTY: Coverage for employee theft of money, securities, or property, written with a per loss limit, a per-employee limit, or a per position limit.
+Employee dishonesty coverage is one of the key coverages provided in a commercial crime policy.
+Claim Example: A former property manager was paying a construction company that was fraudulent and not actually performing any work.

 EMPLOYEE RETIREMENT INCOME SECURITY ACT OF 1974 (ERISA): A federal statute governing standards for private pension plans, including vesting requirements, funding mechanisms, and plan design.